japila-books/spark-sql-internals/docs/hive/HiveExternalCatalog.md

   ignoreIfExists: Boolean): Unit
 ----

-NOTE: `doCreateTable` is part of the <<spark-sql-ExternalCatalog.adoc#doCreateTable, ExternalCatalog Contract>> to...FIXME.
+NOTE: `doCreateTable` is part of the <<spark-sql-ExternalCatalog.md#doCreateTable, ExternalCatalog Contract>> to...FIXME.

 `doCreateTable`...FIXME